-The Board of Directors of Henry Schein, Inc. (the "Company") has fixed the close of business on April 1, 1997 as the record date for determining the holders of the Company's common stock, par value \$.01 per share (the "Common Stock"), entitled to notice of and to vote at the 1997 Annual Meeting of Stockholders (the "Annual Meeting").
-As of that date, there were outstanding 23,324,085 shares of Common Stock, each entitled to one vote.
-The Notice of Annual Meeting, this Proxy Statement and the form of proxy are first being mailed to stockholders of record of the Company on or about April 23, 1997.
-A copy of the Company's 1996 Annual Report to Stockholders is being mailed with this Proxy Statement but is not incorporated herein by reference.
+The Board of Directors of Henry Schein, Inc. (the "Company") has fixed the close of business on April 13, 1998 as the record date for determining the holders of the Company's common stock, par value \$.01 per share (the "Common Stock"), entitled to notice of and to vote at the 1998 Annual Meeting of Stockholders (the "Annual Meeting").
+As of that date, shares of Common Stock were outstanding, each entitled to one vote.
+The Notice of Annual Meeting, this Proxy Statement and the form of proxy are first being mailed to stockholders of record of the Company on or about April 20, 1998.
+A copy of the Company's 1997 Annual Report to Stockholders is being mailed with this Proxy Statement but is not incorporated herein by reference.

 Abstentions are counted in tabulations of the votes cast on proposals presented to stockholders, whereas broker non-votes are not counted for purposes of determining whether a proposal has been approved.
-Abstentions and broker non-votes will have no effect on the election of directors (Proposal 1) or the ratification of the selection of independent public accountants (Proposal 5).
-Since approval of the proposed amendments to the Company's Certificate of Incorporation (Proposal 2) requires the affirmative vote of 80% of the outstanding shares, approval of the proposed amendment to the Company's By-Laws (Proposal 3) requires the approval of two-thirds of the outstanding shares, and the amendment to the Company's 1994 Stock Option Plan (Proposal 4) requires the approval of a majority of the outstanding shares, shares abstaining and broker non-votes will effectively be an "against" vote with respect to each such matter
+Abstentions and broker non-votes will have no effect on the election of directors (Proposal 1), which is by plurality vote, but abstentions will, in effect, be votes against the approval of the proposed amendment to the Company's 1994 Stock Option Plan (Proposal 3) and the ratification of the selection of independent public accountants (Proposal 4), as these items require the affirmative vote of the shares present and eligible to vote on such matters.
+Since approval of the proposed amendment to the Company's Certificate of Incorporation (Proposal 2) requires the affirmative vote of a majority of the outstanding shares, both abstentions and broker non-votes will, in effect, be votes against such matter.

 The expense of this proxy solicitation will be borne by the Company.
 In addition to solicitation by mail, proxies may be solicited in person or by telephone, telegraph or other means by directors or employees of the Company or its subsidiaries without additional compensation.
 The Company will reimburse brokerage firms and other nominees, custodians and fiduciaries for costs incurred by them in mailing proxy materials to the beneficial owners of shares held of record by such persons.
-In addition, the Company has retained D.F.
-King & Co., Inc. of New York, New York, a proxy solicitation organization, to assist in the solicitation of proxies.
-The fee of such organization in connection herewith is estimated to be \$5,000, plus reasonable out-of-pocket expenses.
+In addition, the Company has retained Georgeson & Company, Inc. of New York, New York, a proxy solicitation organization, to assist in the solicitation of proxies.
+The fee of such organization in connection herewith is estimated to be \$8,500, plus reasonable out-of-pocket expenses.